Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 Have you ever heard of edible glaciers?
 I created this title and recipe 30 years ago when I was reading books to my sons about glaciers and wanted to make something fun in the kitchen to complement our reading.

-Glaciers are part of nature so begin by reading books about glaciers such as Interesting Facts About Glaciers: Geology for Beginners by Baby Professor.
-Then head to the kitchen to make these fun edible glaciers
+Glaciers are part of nature so read books about glaciers such as Interesting Facts About Glaciers: Geology for Beginners by Baby Professor.
+Then head to the kitchen to make these edible glaciers

 Explain to your grandkids that glaciers are formed when layers of snow turn to ice.